eddylongshanks/ReactSandbox/fundamentals.md

 ### Why use modules?

-- They bring strucuture
+- They bring structure
 - Allows reusability
 - Encapsulation - anything not exported remains private
 - Needed for bundling, the tool creates one big file

 Its good practice to have one public function per file.
-The function can only have one parent element, `<header>` in this case.
+The function can only have one parent element, `<header>` in this case:

 ```js
 const Banner = () => {